quentin389/ua-speed-tests/README.md

 - **Mobile_Detect 'full'** - get as much information as you can
 - **ua-parser 'original'** - current version
 - **ua-parser 'revised'** - source json file replaced with php array file
+- **UserAgentInfo 'cache empty'** - parse an unknown user agent in UserAgentInfo and then save it to cache
+- **UserAgentInfo 'from cache'** - load UserAgentInfo and get user agent information from cache (most typical situation)
 - **'lite'**, **'std'**, **'full'** - different versions of the source file for browscap based parsers
 - **phpbrowscap max times** - this is a time it takes to parse the downloaded source file into the cache file format;
   cache regeneration occurs rarely (default: every 5 days)